Custom Moldings: Top Tips for Duplicating Interior Trim

 Molding profiles tend to represent eras in building design.
-As architectural details, they often serve to pinpoint a building’s place in time.
+As architectural details, moldings often serve to pinpoint a building’s place in time.
 Those who own period or historic homes often order custom moldings to maintain their home’s character.

 Over the years, intricate moldings often indicated wealth and status.
 Money allowed for more custom work.
 However, the evolution of tools and materials has influenced how moldings are made, making complex profiles accessible to many budgets and project ranges.